[ Usenet FAQs | Search | Web FAQs | Documents | RFC Index ]

 the lobby side of the Hotel Marina.

-- but a good idea is to call the morning of your visit and make them before
+park - but a good idea is to call the morning of your visit and make them

-or as the park opens.
-Use the phone numbers listed at the top of this guide
+before or as the park opens.
+Use the phone numbers listed in the first

 Now that the DISNEYLAND PACIFIC hotel has joined the DL resort there are